robtweed/ewd-qoper8/guide.md

  }
 }
 ```
-Intermediate messages should be sent using the `send()` function to ensure that the master process doesn’t return the child process to the available pool.
+Intermediate messages should be sent using the `send()` function to ensure that the master process doesn't return the child process to the available pool.